The-OpenROAD-Project/OpenRCX/README.md

 the output file.

 `db` command instructs OpenRCX to write the Extraction Rules file from the parasitics stored in the database.
+This option is required.

 This command is specifically intended for the Extraction Rules file generation purpose.